 Don’t do that.
 That’ll never work.
 We tried that before, and it failed.

-Because, the first time you do something, is when you learn the most.
-You always start from a base of little or no knowledge.
-And you learn by getting things wrong, as well as getting things right.
+This was top of mind because of an e-Commerce project we’ve been working on.
+In this project, we’re applying lessons from the first big e-Commerce project we ever worked on.
+The first time you do something is when you learn the most.
+You start from a base of little knowledge.
+And you learn as much from making mistakes, as you do by getting things right.

 Setting up an online store for the first time